bentonow/bento-wordpress-sdk/README.md

 ## Installation

-Download and install this package as a plugin, then add your site key.
-You're done!
+Download and install this package as a plugin then add your personal API keys and site key.

+## Auto-updates

+This plugin does not auto-update.

 ## About Caching (Please Read)